 Location Current Status Indicative timeframe to Gateway submitted in 2022, with the review having commenced on 19 October 2022.
 The planning proposal is expected to delive3,450 in Ingleburn.
-Leumeah Rezoning at 80 O'Sullivan Road Leumeah will enable increased dwelling yield of 150 dwelling through infill development Hollylea Road, Leumeah planning proposal for approximately December 2022 June 2023 Macarthur Grange Golf Club Planning 500 dwellings Increase the supply of executive style housing to attract talent to support implementation of reimagining Campbelltown.
-April 2023 Proposal Potential for 63 large lots suited to executive housing which will offer an increase in housing diversity.
+Leumeah Rezoning at 80 O'Sullivan Road Leumeah will enable increased dwelling yield of 150 dwelling through infill development December 2022 Hollylea Road, Leumeah planning proposal for approximately 500 dwellings June 2023 Macarthur Grange Golf Club Planning Proposal Increase the supply of executive style housing to attract talent to support implementation of reimagining Campbelltow n .
+Potential for 63 large lots suited to executive housing which will offer an increase in housing diversity.
 April 2023